tylergraham117/tylergraham-site/content/Notes/04 - Efforts/Tyler Graham - YouTube/why is vintage stuff so popular?.md

 *Early digital films*
 When digital came around, slowly, most people transitioned.
 It was a new technology that made a worthy replacement.

 Eventually, film became basically worthless outside of really specific uses.
 With digital being easier and cheaper, there was just no reason to use it.
+The world stopped valuing it.

 **To camera**
-Recently though, and if you're anywhere close to the video production or photography space then you already are very aware of this: people are using it anyways.
+Recently though, and if you're anywhere close to the video / photography space then you already are very aware of this: people are using it anyways.

-So much so that the price of film has gone way up.
-So has the resale market of old film cameras.
+So much so that the price of film and the cameras that shoot it have gone way up.

-We're even seeing companies produce new film or film emulation technologies to bring us this nostalgic feeling.
-(Fuij x100vi and Kodak Super 8)
+We're even seeing companies produce new film or film emulation technologies to bring us a similar feeling.
+(Fuji x100vi and Kodak Super 8)

 **To camera**
 The point I'm trying to make is that in, I don't know, 2017, the demand for film cameras was really small.
 To most people, it basically didn't exist anymore.